MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 *Figure 3.
 Add a password to protect Surface UEFI settings*

-On the Security page you can also change the configuration of Secure Boot on your Surface device.
+On the Security page, you can also change the configuration of Secure Boot on your Surface device.
 Secure Boot technology prevents unauthorized boot code from booting on your Surface device, which protects against bootkit and rootkit-type malware infections.
 You can disable Secure Boot to allow your Surface device to boot third-party operating systems or bootable media.
 You can also configure Secure Boot to work with third-party certificates, as shown in Figure 4.
 To learn more, see [Secure Boot](/windows-hardware/design/device-experiences/oem-secure-boot).

 ![Configure Secure Boot.](images/manage-surface-uefi-fig3.png "Configure Secure Boot")

 *Figure 4.
 Configure Secure Boot*

 Depending on your device, you may also be able to see if your TPM is enabled or disabled.
 If you do not see the **Enable TPM**  setting, open tpm.msc in Windows to check the status, as shown in Figure 5.
-The TPM is used to authenticate encryption for your device’s data with BitLocker.
+The TPM is used to authenticate encryption for your device's data with BitLocker.
 To learn more, see [BitLocker overview](/windows/security/information-protection/bitlocker/bitlocker-overview).

 ![TPM console.](images/manage-surface-uefi-fig5-a.png "TPM console")